LTelnekes/DH_CD_Group_D/README.md

 In order to clean and preprocess the Billboard Hot 100 data from the dataset found on Kaggle, the columns first had to be renamed in both datasets: ‘artist_names’ for ‘artist’, ‘track_name’ for ‘song’, and ‘weeks_on_chart’ for ‘weeks_on_charts’ in Spotify; ‘peak-rank’ for ‘peak_rank’ and ‘weeks-on-board’ for ‘weeks_on_charts’ for Billboard).
 Next was to drop columns that would not be needed: ‘uri’, ‘country’, ‘source’ (as the U.S. was previously specified in the prior preprocessing step), and  ‘previous_rank’ for Spotify, and ‘last-week’ for Billboard.
 Next was to change the order of the columns for uniformity between datasets as follows: song, artist, date, rank, weeks_on_charts, peak_rank, and, for Spotify only, streams.

-### File Format and Description of Columns
-- `.csv` Comma-separated values, includes metadata on the songs for both the Billboard top 100 and the Spotify Top 200 charts.
-- `.ipynb` Jupyter Notebook, includes an introduction, a tutorial and active learning excercises.

 **Columns Used in Spotify CSV:**